Epping Forest Walks: The Best London Day Hike

 There are a number of marked walking trails in Epping Forest such as the Beech Trail (2.5 miles), Gifford Trail (1.25 miles), Chestnut Trail (3.25 miles) and Holly Trail (2.5 miles).

-The Epping Forest walk outlined here is a combination of some of these marked trails that we have found to be the most convenient if you are relying on public transport and are wanting a solid half-day walk.
+The walk outlined here is a combination of some of these marked trails that we have found to be the most convenient if you are relying on public transport and want a solid half-day walk.

 From Connaught Water Lake head to Strawberry Hills Pond where the wildlife becomes more abundant.
-There are a number of trails that continue from this area but if you’re sticking to the circular day hike head towards Loughton Camp before continuing towards High Beach.
+There are several trails that continue from this area but if you’re sticking to the circular day hike head towards Loughton Camp before continuing towards High Beach.

 At High Beach, you’re about two-thirds of the way into the hike so if you need some extra energy there is a pub where you can stop for a meal.